What happens when a wife compares her marriage to another?

 “Hike in the wild to spend time with God?”

-Let me track back a little.
-My husband is a city boy: he doesn’t do well with the whole bug-dirt-darkness thing.
+Now, allow me to track back so you understand why I was impressed by outdoorsy man: my husband is a city boy – he doesn’t do well with the whole bug-dirt-darkness thing.

 Me on the other hand, and while I’ve come to appreciate the perks of modern living, I am very much a country girl.
 I like a bit of outdoorsy type adventures.